 And if you are looking for an air fryer here are some that might be a good fit, whether you are looking for budget options or one for a big family.

 How to Make Buffalo Chicken Egg Rolls

-Put the chicken in a bowl and shred it if it isn’t already shredded.
-Then add the Buffalo sauce, cream cheese, blue cheese and green onions and stir it all to mix it well.
+Shred the cooked chicken it if it isn’t already shredded.
+Then in a bowl combine the chicken, Buffalo sauce, cream cheese, blue cheese and green onions and stir it all to mix well.

-Rolling the egg rolls isn’t difficult, but it works best if you have everything ready before you start.
-You need the egg rolls wrappers, the filling, a small bowl of water and a tray to put the completed egg rolls on.
+Rolling an egg roll isn’t difficult, but it works best if you have everything ready before you start.
+You need the egg roll wrappers, the filling, a small bowl of water and a baking sheet for the completed ones.

 I like to set everything up on a wooden cutting board.
 Open the package of egg roll wrappers and peel one off the top.
 Set it on the cutting board with the corner pointing down, towards you.